VIDEO: Greater Victoria, here’s the news you missed this weekend - Victoria News

-Here are some of the top headlines in Greater Victoria over the last three days.
+Here are some of the top headlines from Greater Victoria from the last three days.

 nina.grossman@blackpress.ca